huohuoren4/docs/python/flask/user_guide/template.md

 {{ format_price(0.33) }}
 ```

-You could also build `format_price` as a template filter (see [Registering Filters](https://flask.palletsprojects.com/en/2.3.x/templating/#registering-filters)), but this demonstrates how to pass functions in a context processor.
+You could also build `format_price` as a template filter (see [Registering Filters](/python/flask/user_guide/template#registering-filters), but this demonstrates how to pass functions in a context processor.

 ## Streaming {#streaming}

 It can be useful to not render the whole template as one complete string, instead render it as a stream, yielding smaller incremental strings.
 This can be used for streaming HTML in chunks to speed up initial page load, or to save memory when rendering a very large template.

 The Jinja2 template engine supports rendering a template piece by piece, returning an iterator of strings.
-Flask provides the [stream_template()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.stream_template) and [stream_template_string()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.stream_template_string) functions to make this easier to use.
+Flask provides the `stream_template()` and `stream_template_string()` functions to make this easier to use.

 ```python
 from flask import stream_template